Collection Development Plan

 Faculty Members

 Faculty input is essential to maintaining a collection that supports and enhances the curriculum of Greensboro College.
-All faculty are strongly encouraged to forward all suggested material they wish to have added to the collection to the Director of Library Services for consideration.
+All faculty are strongly encouraged to forward all suggested material they wish to have added to the collection to the Library Director for consideration.
 Faculty also participate in weeding, periodicals assessment, collection assessment, and the evaluation and selection of electronic resources.

 Students and staff members

 Students and staff members are encouraged to suggest Library purchases.
-The Jones Library take student suggestions very seriously and, when suggestions are pertinent to college curriculum, the Director of Library Services may choose to purchase suggested materials.
+The Jones Library take student suggestions very seriously and, when suggestions are pertinent to college curriculum, the Library Director may choose to purchase suggested materials.

 LIBRARY policies